Kylemc1413/BeatSaberSongLoader/README.md

-		"difficulty": This can only be set to Easy, Normal, Hard, Expert or ExpertPlus, "difficultyRank": Currently unused whole number for ranking difficulty, "jsonPath": The name of the json file for this specific difficulty, "characteristic": The mode that you want the specific difficulty to be under 0 for standard, 1 for one saber, 2 for no arrows
+		"difficulty": This can only be set to Easy, Normal, Hard, Expert or ExpertPlus, "difficultyRank": Currently unused whole number for ranking difficulty, "jsonPath": The name of the json file for this specific difficulty, "characteristic": What section you want the difficulty to be listed under, refer to bottom of readme for usage }
-	}
   ]
 ```